List of NFL career all-purpose yards leaders

 This is a list of National Football League players with a career total of over 15,000 all-purpose yards.
 (Note: All-purpose yards are those gained by an offensive player from scrimmage, viz., those gained by a player's rushing or receiving a pass; a defensive player by return of interception or fumble; or by any player by return of punt, kickoff, or recovered fumble.)

-Players listed in bold currently active.
+Players listed in bold are currently active.